Honours track: U-TEAch

 - Foreign applicants should have successfully completed a two-month orientation course in education at one of the Dutch University teacher training departments (ULO - Nederlandse Universitaire Lerarenopleidingen), or can otherwise show that they have good prospects of the teaching profession , e.g. having worked as a remedial teacher, as coach of a sportsteam, etc. Moreover, it is important to have a good understanding of Dutch education.

-- A minimum C1 language level of English is required as well as passive proficiency in Dutch.
+- A minimum C1 language level of English is required as well as passive proficiency in Dutch (reading and listening).
+This may be assessed during an interview or can be demonstrated by passing the parts lezen and luisteren of NT2, Programma II (B2 niveau).

-The U-TEAch selection committee will examine your application and motivation letter and decide whether you will be invited.
+The U-TEAch selection committee will examine your application and motivation letter and decide whether you will be invited for an interview.
 Unfortunately, we cannot place every candidate.

 Note: the U-TEAch programme starts once a year, in August/September.